 Laurent Schneider: Toad, SQL Developer, SQL*Plus

-Toad or SQL Developer and SQL*Plus, the latest being my favorite.
+Toad or SQL Developer and SQL*Plus, the latest being my favourite.

 Liron Amitzi: SQL*Plus, SQL Developer, AWR